DarmExplosion/Discord-qr-scam-bot/README.md

 This is the first public discord qr code scam bot on github.
-It features blazing features like stealing tokens, doing your homework, scratching your nuts for you, gicing you the zippy wippy tuggy wuppy many more things that every skid truely wants! (blazing jews too [for legal reasons a joke])
+It features blazing features like stealing tokens, doing your homework, scratching your nuts for you, giving you the zippy wippy tuggy wuppy and many more things that every skid truely wants! (blazing jews too [for legal reasons a joke])

 On a more serious note, there will be no tutorial or setup instructions, because if you dont understand how this works or dont know how to set this up yourself,